pu2clr/BK108X/README.md

 [BK1088E FM, AM (LW, MW and SW) DSP receiver working with Arduino](https://youtu.be/qlEbFC5zt1U)

-### See also

-1. [PU2CLR Si4735 Library for Arduino](https://pu2clr.github.io/SI4735/).
-This library was built based on “Si47XX PROGRAMMING GUIDE; AN332” and it has support to FM, AM and SSB modes (LW, MW and SW).
-It also can be used on all members of the SI47XX family respecting, of course, the features available for each IC version;
-2. [PU2CLR SI4844 Arduino Library](https://github.com/pu2clr/SI4844).
-This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
-It is available on Arduino IDE.
-This library is intended to provide an easier interface for controlling the SI4844.
-3. [PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/).
-The AKC695X is a family of IC DSP receiver from AKC technology.
-The AKC6955 and AKC6959sx support AM and FM modes.
-On AM mode the AKC6955 and AKC6959sx work on LW, MW and SW.
-On FM mode they work from 64MHz to 222MHz.
-4. [PU2CLR KT0915 Arduino Library](https://pu2clr.github.io/KT0915/).
-The KT0915 is a full band AM (LW, MW and SW) and FM DSP receiver that can provide you a easy way to build a high quality radio with low cost.
-5. [PU2CLR RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/).
-The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
-This device requires very few external components if compared with other similar devices.
-It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
-6. [PU2CLR SI470X Arduino Library](https://pu2clr.github.io/SI470X/).
-It is a Silicon Labs device family that integrates the complete functionalities for FM receivers, including RDS (Si4703).

 ## MIT License

 Copyright (c) 2019 Ricardo Lima Caratti